 The focus of this course involves a study of the development, structure and function of the human nervous system.
 This course examines the central, autonomic, and peripheral nervous system from an anatomical and physiological perspective as it relates to human performance.
-OTH5245 must be taken concurrently with OTH5352.
-Prerequisites: OTH3000: OTH3036; OTH4517; OTH4758; OTH4716; OTH4759; OTH5243; and OTH5445
+Prerequisites: OTH3000: OTH3036; OTH4517; OTH4759; OTH3413.